home iammatthias menu

 What's next

-I keep thinking about a network of sensor operators contributing entropy to a shared pool.
-Cross-chain bridges for randomness on other blockchains.
-Batching proofs together, recursive proofs to compress things further.
-Maybe someone defines standards for environmental randomness beacons.
+I keep thinking about a network of sensor operators contributing entropy to a shared pool, with batched or recursive proofs compressing the output and bridges carrying the result elsewhere.
+That would require standards for what an environmental randomness beacon actually promises.